Sense of taste, complete loss — VA Rating Criteria (38 CFR DC 6276)

 Secondary conditions caused or aggravated by Sense of taste, complete loss may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Sense of taste, complete loss?
+What evidence supports a higher rating for Sense of taste, complete loss?

 Get a Personalized Rating Analysis